lra/mackup/README.md

 ## Why did you do this ?!

+Yesterday, I had a talk with [Zach Zaro](http://zacharyzaro.com/), complaining about the pain it is to reconfigure our Macbook each time we get a new one or install from scratch.
+That's a talk we already had months ago.

-Nowadays, I change my workstation every X months.
+I change my workstation every X months.
 Each time I either loose the configuration of all the apps I use, or I just waste a bunch of hours getting setup like I was on my old box.

+Boring...

-Some people tried to solve the problem on the application layer, like [Github's Boxen](http://boxen.github.com/), but I feel like it solves a non problem: I don't really spend time installing stuff, I spend time configuring it.
+Some people tried to solve the problem on the application layer, like [Github's Boxen](http://boxen.github.com/), but I feel like it solves a non
+problem: I don't really spend time installing stuff, mostly downloading: I spend time configuring it.

 For years, I've used a personnal shell script that was copying known config files into Subversion, Git or Dropbox, and linked them into my home.
-But, like the [Homebrew](http://mxcl.github.io/homebrew/) guys, I felt a lot of us had the same problem, and I could get help from others to support more apps.
+But I felt a lot of us had the same problem: Making a more generic tool could help others and I could get help from others to support more apps in the tool.

-So here it is.
+So here comes Mackup, the little tool that will sync all your application configs to Dropbox.

+And it's [GPL](http://www.gnu.org/licenses/gpl.html) of course.

 ## What platform is supported ?